 Reminder: please, follow the museum rules.
 There are almost no barriers around all those rockets, engines and space devices.
 But this doesn’t mean visitors are allowed to touch them or to climb on them.

-By the way, there is one exhibit which visitors are highly advised to touch — a meteorite stone!
+By the way, there is one exhibit that visitors are highly advised to touch — a meteorite stone!
 A guest from the far unfamiliar world we are not yet able to visit… 🙂

 How To Get To The Museum Of Cosmonautics